StarlangSoftware/TurkishMorphologicalAnalysis-CPP/README.md

 	git clone <your-fork-git-link>

-A directory called DataStructure will be created.
+A directory called TurkishMorphologicalAnalysis-CPP will be created.
 Or you can use below link for exploring the code:

 	git clone https://github.com/olcaytaner/TurkishMorphologicalAnalysis-CPP.git

-## Open project with NetBeans IDE
+## Open project with CLion IDE

-To import projects from Git with smart import:
+To import projects from Git with version control:

-* Click File > Import.
+* Open CLion IDE , select Get From Version Control.

-* In the Import window, click Projects from Git (with smart import) and click Next.
+* In the Import window, click URL tab and paste github URL.

-* In the Select Repository Source window, click Existing local repository or Clone URI.

-* Step through the wizard and click Finish for the wizard to analyze the content of the project folder to find projects for import and import them in the IDE.
+* Click open as Project.

-Result: The imported project is listed in the Project Explorer view.
+Result: The imported project is listed in the Project Explorer view and files are loaded.

 ## Compile

 **From IDE**

-After being done with the downloading and Maven indexing, select **Build Project** option from **Build** menu.
-After compilation process, user can run DataStructure.
+After being done with the downloading and opening project, select **Build Project** option from **Build** menu.
+After compilation process, user can run TestMorphologicalAnalysis.cpp .